downtocode/glauss/README.md

 `./waf install`

-In case program has been installed, use the `physengine` command to run, with appropriate arguments.
+In case program has been installed, use the `glauss_client` command to run, with appropriate arguments.
 To uninstall, use `./waf uninstall` in the original project folder.

 The program can also be run in any directory as it has no dependence on any external files.
 For developer convenience, it's possible to avoid program installation.
 Just build and run the shell script without installing.